sindresorhus/is-online/readme.md

 Type: `AbortSignal`

-Signal to abort the operation.
+An [`AbortSignal`](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) to abort the operation.

+When the signal is aborted, the promise will resolve to `false`.

 ##### ipVersion